learn-co-curriculum/dsc-multiple-linear-regression/README.md

 ## From simple to multiple linear regression

 You have previously learned about linear regression models.
-In these models, what you try to do is fit a linear relationshio between two variables.
+In these models, what you try to do is fit a linear relationship between two variables.
 Let's refresh our memory with the example below.
 Here, we are trying to find a relationship between seniority and monthly income.
 It is definitely reasonable to assume that, on average, people with more seniority have a higher income than people who are newer to the job market and have less experience.
 A potential relationship could look like the plot below.
 The monthly income is shown in 1000 USD.

 ```python